- visitnatives

-How to say greetings in Maasai language?
+How to Say Greetings in the Maasai Language?

 How to say hello in Maa language